arturogonzalezm/earthquakes_pyspark/README.md

 > ### High architecture level design:

-The proposed ETL/ELT architecture high level design:
+The proposed ETL/ELT high level architecture design(data lake approach):

 1. JSON URL.
 2. The script in this case Python Script will load the RAW JSON data into the local environment.